open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 - An array (a list) of `any` values,

 - A map of string keys to `any` values.
-The representation of the map of key/values is language-dependent.
+This is denoted as `map<string, any>` throughout this document.
+The representation of the map is language-dependent.
   Some languages may use built-in maps or dictionaries, others may use a list of key/value pairs.
 It is required that the implementation has traditional [map](https://en.wikipedia.org/wiki/Associative_array) semantics.

 Arbitrary deep nesting of values for arrays and maps is allowed (essentially